fallen-icarus/cardano-aftermarket/README.md

 to be paired up.
 You can even have unrelated outputs between the required outputs.
 This ordering restriction helps with performance.

-It is possible to accept claim bids that have different terms than the associated Auction UTxO.
+It is possible to accept ClaimBids that have different terms than the associated Auction UTxO.
 For example, you can accept a bid asking for only some of the NFTs being auctioned.
 You can then rollover the leftover NFTs into a new Auction UTxO in the same transaction.
+It is also possible to accept a ClaimBid that is a counter-offer to a Spot UTxO.

 If the NFTs required for the bid payment are currently in an Auction UTxO, that UTxO can be closed in the same transaction using `AcceptClaimBid` as the spending redeemer.
 If the NFTs are in a Spot